 Three planned next cycles sit beyond the 2028 £20,000 cohort:

 MTD for Corporation Tax (MTD CT).
 Would bring limited companies into a quarterly or in-year corporation tax cycle analogous to MTD ITSA.
 The 2026 consultation outcome described a gradual approach without naming a year.
 No confirmed start date as of May 2026, but the long-run direction is clear: at some point Ltd Cos will move from annual CT600 to a periodic cycle, narrowing the cohort distinction between sole-trader landlords (in MTD ITSA from 2026) and corporate landlords (currently in CT600 only).
-For landlords considering incorporation today partly to escape MTD, the medium-term saving may not survive a future MTD CT launch.
+If you are weighing up incorporation today partly to escape MTD, that medium-term saving may not survive a future MTD CT launch.

 The partnership phase.
 Currently deferred without a date.
 The December 2022 announcement deferred general partnerships from the original April 2027 plan; the latest HMRC position as of May 2026 is that partnerships will come into MTD ITSA at some point in the late 2020s or early 2030s, with timing to be confirmed.
 LLPs and partnerships with non-individual partners are treated as partnerships for MTD purposes and are similarly deferred.